robots.txt for AI Crawlers: GPTBot, ClaudeBot & ChatGPT-User

 • Search/retrieval crawlers: Fetch content in real-time to answer user queries (e.g., ChatGPT-User retrieves fresh information when users ask questions)

-This distinction matters because you can make granular decisions: allow AI to cite your content in answers while blocking your data from model training.
+This distinction matters because you can make granular decisions in your gptbot robots.txt configuration: allow AI to cite your content in answers while blocking your data from model training.

 The Data Tells a Stark Story